trentlarson/endorser-mobile/README.md

 - Got "No emulators found as an output of `emulator -list-avds`".
 Follow previous step.

+- Got "CMake '???' found in PATH did not match requested version '3.6.0'."?
+Install cmake in Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools.
+Any 3.6 version should do.

 - Got "SDK location not found.
 Define location with an ANDROID_SDK_ROOT environment variable or by setting the sdk.dir path in your project's local properties file at '???/android/local.properties'."
-Put the line "sdk.dir=" with that ANDROID_SDK_ROOT setting (because just setting the environment variable doesn't always work).
+Put the line "sdk.dir=" with that ANDROID_SDK_ROOT setting, eg. /Users/trent/Library/Android/sdk (because just setting the environment variable doesn't always work).

 - Got "InstallException: Unknown failure: cmd: Can't find service: package"?
 Try running the command again (in case the emulator wasn't fully started).

 - Got "BGTaskSchedulerErrorDomain error 1"?
 If you're running in a simulator, that's expected.

+- Got "Unable to deserialize cloned data due to invalid or unsupported version."?
+Delete .yarn & .yarnrc.yml files

+- Got "No toolchains found in the NDK toolchains folder for ABI with prefix: arm-linux-androideabi"?
+Go to Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools and downgrade NDK (v 22 worked while v 23 broke).